Become a Student

 Is College in Your Future?

 If you are willing to work hard now to prepare for your future, then Breakthrough is the right program for you!
 We will provide you with challenging courses, small class sizes, college preparatory activities, and an amazing learning community.
-Interested students and families apply during the sixth grade year for entrance in the summer before seventh grade.
+Classrooms led by near-peer college-age Teaching Fellows—college students recruited through a competitive nationwide search.
+Our Teaching Fellows are supervised by master teachers—our Instructional Coaches—drawn from area schools.
+Interested students and families apply during the sixth-grade year for entrance in the summer before seventh grade.

 Life as a Student

 Breakthrough students commit to ten years of academic enrichment and college and career success programming.

 Once selected, students participate in six-week intensive summer programs before 7th, 8th, and 9th grade which include academic classes such as math, science, writing, and literature.
 Students can expect to complete two hours of homework per night each night of summer program.
 Additionally, students participate in elective classes designed by our Teaching Fellows that appeal to other areas of interest or study such as dance, foreign language, inventions, photography, debate, and many more.
 During the school year, all students participate in Saturday classes twice per month with a focus on academic enrichment.
 School Year Saturday classes for 7th and 8th graders include Financial Awareness, Social Justice, Writing and Public Speaking, and STEM Enrichment.